-The following statement will be placed in all Face-to-Face and Flex-Course syllabi for the fall 2020 term: It is the policy of South Plains College for the Fall 2020 semester that as a condition of on-campus enrollment, all students are required to engage in safe behaviors to avoid the spread of COVID-19 in the SPC community.
-Such behaviors specifically include the requirement that all students properly wear CDCcompliant face coverings while in SPC buildings including in classrooms, labs, hallways, and restrooms.
-Failure to comply with this policy may result in dismissal from the current class session.
-If the student refuses to leave the classroom or lab after being dismissed, the student may be referred to the Dean of Students on the Levelland campus or the Dean/Director of external centers for Student Code of Conduct Violation.
-Tutoring Services Additional information regarding this area will be made available closer to the start of the fall 2020 term.
+K. Tutoring Services -

+Additional information regarding this area will be made available closer to the start of the term.
 Tutoring Services will be offering face-to-face tutoring one-on-one appointment, one-on-one live virtual sessions with SPC tutors, as well as using services from tutor.com.
-For additional questions regarding Tutoring Services or scheduling, please contact Tutoring Services at 806-716-2538.
+For additional questions regarding Tutoring Services or scheduling, please contact Ms. Rebecca Grunder at 806-716-2538 or at rgrunder@southplainscollege.edu.
 Library Resources Access electronic resources, chat with a librarian, get help with your citation, and find short videos to help you get started with using Library services.
 Visit https://southplainscollege.libguides.com/ or contact the library at Levelland (806-716-2330 or library@southplainscollege.edu) or at Reese (806-716-4682 or referencelub@southplainscollege.edu).